syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

         }
     }

-Nice, these cryptic hexadecimal values are just strings actually so let's take a closer look at it in the console:
+By the looks of it, these cryptic hexadecimal values are just strings actually.
+So let's take a closer look at it in the console:

     > _0xae5b[0]
     "value"